flipflopapp/sencha-PintrestList/README.md

 Demo page: http://flipflopapp.github.io/sencha-PintrestList/example/index.html

-The demo page loads slowly, because we have not optimized the code (or packaged it).
+Note: The demo page loads slowly because we have not optimized the code (or packaged it).

 Getting Started
 ---------------